jupyter-server/enterprise_gateway/docs/source/other/troubleshooting.md

 This is usually seen when you are trying to use more resources then what is available for your kernel.
 To address this issue, increase the amount of memory available for your Hadoop YARN application or another resource manager managing the kernel.
 For example, on Kubernetes, this may be a time when the kernel specification's [kernel-pod.yaml.j2](https://github.com/jupyter-server/enterprise_gateway/blob/main/etc/kernel-launchers/kubernetes/scripts/kernel-pod.yaml.j2) file should be extended with resource quotas.

-## Spark and Python Versions

-Scenario: **PySpark 2.4.x fails on Python 3.8**

-PySpark 2.4.x fails on Python 3.8 as described in [SPARK-29536](https://issues.apache.org/jira/browse/SPARK-29536).
-Use Python 3.7.x as the issue only seems to have been resolved on Spark 3.0.

 ## Kerberos